khalidhussam/khalid-vault/physics/Chapter 2/scalar vs vector.md

 -----------------------
 But what if the speed is constant? this will make things a lot easier, to calculate the constant speed we can represent distance or displacement with D, it wouldn't matter it's the same formula:
 $$D=VT$$$$D=ST$$
-V represents Velocity and S represents Speed, so they both use the same formula and they're both much easier to calculate when it's constant
+V represents Velocity and S represents Speed, so they both use the same formula and they're both much easier to calculate when it's constant.

+hello world